 Incorrect or insufficient product data is one of the most common reasons for product returns

 Loads of product data from suppliers create backlogs and slows down the time-to-market if the data must be manually processed

 Duplicate product data impairs the customer’s online search and increases the chances of wrong shipments

 Product data generally comes from several sources: manufacturers, distributors, content service providers, translators, point of sale, ERP and DAM systems.
-Using an MDM system for product data allows for a trusted and securely accessible central repository that can integrate with all other systems and consolidate product master data.
+Using a master data management system for product data allows for a trusted and securely accessible central repository that can integrate with all other systems and consolidate product master data.

 Rich and trusted product data enables you to communicate with much more confidence, as well as drive more effective innovation and collaboration.
 When you are uncertain if you have the latest product update for the catalog or the ecommerce campaign, you risk small errors adding up to significant challenges.
 On the other hand, when you are working with high volume information such as online retail catalogs, rich and high-quality content leads as a competitive differentiator.

 All your key stakeholders will inevitably benefit from consolidated product data.
 The challenge is to focus the effort on those issues that promise the quickest time-to-value.